Some links in this post may be affiliate links

 Rhaphidophora tetrasperma is native to Southern Thailand and Malaysia where it grows as an hemiepiphyte and climbs by means of aerial roots to the top of trees in its natural habitat.

-Rhaphidophora tetrasperma thrives in bright, indirect light away from direct sunlight, warm and humid conditions and moderately moist, well drained soil that is rich in organic matter coupled with monthly feeding during the growing season.
+Rhaphidophora tetrasperma prospers in bright indirect light, average warmth of 16-270C, humidity of 50-60% and moderately moist, fertile, well drained, aroids soil coupled with monthly feeding during the growing season.

 Rhaphidophora tetrasperma requires regular pruning to keep it neat, encourage a compact growth and to control growth.
 Repotting is only needed when it outgrows its current pot.
 Keep on reading for more on these growing conditions and how to achieve them.

-Rhaphidophora tetrasperma grows best in bright, indirect light away from direct sunlight as it can cause sunscorch on the leaves.
+Rhaphidophora tetrasperma grows best in bright indirect light (filtered light).
+Keep it away from direct sunlight as it can cause sunscorch on the leaves.

 Position the plant next to a sunless window or near a bright window.
 Inadequate light will result in small leaves and leggy growth.

-The plant can also grow under a grow light where natural light is not sufficient.
+You may also grow the plant under grow lights where natural light is not sufficient.
+Check out these full spectrum grow lights available on Amazon.

-Water Rhaphidophora tetrasperma liberally during the growing season and allow the top 2 in. of soil to dry out between waterings.
+Water Rhaphidophora tetrasperma liberally during the growing season and allow the top 2 inches of soil to dry out between waterings.

 Reduce watering during the cold season to keep the soil slightly moist as growth is minimal at this time.

-Average room humidity is ideal for Rhaphidophora tetrasperma.
-Prolonged periods of low humidity can cause the plant to develop brown leaf tips and edges.
+Average room humidity of 50-60% is ideal for Rhaphidophora tetrasperma.
+However, prolonged periods of low humidity can cause the plant to develop brown leaf tips and edges.

 Repot Rhaphidophora tetrasperma during the growing season when it becomes pot-bound that is when the roots grow through the drainage holes.